 Specifically, this is where English obtained the word resuscitate, as in cardio-pulmonary.
 To the point, we cannot perform CPR upon ourselves.
 The act of connecting and reconnecting with one another is like a much needed resuscitation, the breathing of new life, and pounding upon the heart – life support vital for the survival as people of faith.

-Daniel Matthew Monaghan is a graduate of Fuller Theological Seminary and currently a doctoral student at Grand Canyon University researching theoretical leadership at the intersection of conservative Christian homiletics.
+Daniel Matthew Monaghan is a graduate of Fuller Theological Seminary and currently a doctoral student at Grand Canyon University researching theoretical leadership at the intersection of Protestant homiletics.

 The thoughts expressed herein are the copyright of Daniel Matthew Monaghan, August 8, 2017, all rights are reserved.